 Creative Kids has designed an early-access-to-art curriculum for children 4-7 years old known as Little Picassos.
 This specialized class is taught by a certified child-life specialist and gives children the opportunity to discover and express themselves through different activities that include art, rhythm, movement and even the preparation of their own snack.
 During their development period, children are inquisitive and learn through exploring, creating and discovering.
 Through carefully planned age appropriate activities, they are given the opportunity to fulfill their needs in a fun way that works with an arts education foundation.

 Little Picassos is open to the public and is for children ages 4-7.
 Classes are held every Saturday from 10:00-12:30 at the Creative Kids oLo Gallery located at 504 San Francisco St. in the Union Plaza District in Downtown El Paso.
-Cost is $20.00 per session and includes all art materials and a snack.
+For more information about class registration please click here.
+Cost includes all art materials and snack.
 View Gallery

 Open Art Studio

 Open Art Studio is open to the public and is for youth ages 8-18.
 Classes are held every Saturday from 10:00-1:00 at the Creative Kids oLo Gallery located at 504 San Francisco St. in the Union Plaza District in Downtown El Paso.
-Cost is $80.00 per month and includes all art materials.
+For more information about class registration please click here.
+Cost includes all art materials.